Skip to main content

 3. Configuration: Pass configuration objects to downstream nodes.

-4. Markdown Content: Input Markdown-formatted text for rendering or processing.
+4. Markdown Content & Files: Input Markdown-formatted text and attach images or code files for rendering or processing.

 5. JSON Input: Provide structured data for validation, transformation, or visualization.